Members

 The following members are involved in the non-profit organisation HANDS on TECHNOLOGY

 Since our founding in 2002 we work successfully in the STEM educational area and organise research and robotics competitions for children and young people.
 It is our mission to not only teach children and young people technical skills - we also enable them to use technology sensibly, think independently, communicate ideas and interact with good spirits.
-Our Board consists of five members of the associationa and was elected in May 2020.
+Our current Board consists of up to five members of the association and was elected in June 2024.
+The association as a total has 40 members.

 You want to be a member of the association as well?
 We are looking forward to hearing from you!